-After you give birth, you'll probably feel flabby and out of shape.
+After you give birth, you'll probably feel out of shape.
 You might even look like you're still pregnant.
-Don't worry.
-This is perfectly normal.
+This is normal.
 Most women lose more than 10 pounds during birth, including the weight of the baby, placenta and amniotic fluid.
 In the days after delivery, you'll lose additional weight from leftover fluids.
 After that, a healthy diet and regular exercise can help you gradually return to your pre-pregnancy weight.

 Above all, share any concerns you might have about your physical or emotional health.
 Chances are, what you're feeling is entirely normal.
 Look to your health care provider for assurance as you enter this new phase of life.

 Mar.
 24, 2015